 Apple compote tastes great as is or with ice cream, puddings or as a topping on desserts.
 It can be enjoyed warm or cold.

 For this recipe, I prefer to make the compote beforehand and store it in a sealed container in the fridge.
 It will keep for 4-5 days.
-I also add my own granola, but a good quality store-bought kind is also good.
+I also add my own granola, see here and here, but a good quality store-bought kind is also good.

 Below are the recipes for the apple compote and chia puddings.